ARM-software/SCP-firmware/module/thermal_mgmt/doc/thermal_mgmt.md

 When implementing the APIs, the Power Model module should also allow incoming bind requests from Thermal Mgmt.

+## Activity factor
+There is the possibility to specify an activity factor API driver functionality that allows to accumulate idle power from each actor during operation and distribute it amongst other actors to use it.
+Activity factor is an optional feature that can be configured when it is required.
+The driver API is platform specific because it gives flexibility in terms of implementation depending on system configuration.

 ## Configuration Example 1 (2 actors, 1 temperature domain)